cryobry/installjrmc/README.md

 * `installJRMC --install repo --service jriver-xvnc --display ":2"`

     Install an Xvnc server on display ':2' that starts MC.

-* `installJRMC --install deb --compat`

-    Install a more widely-compatible version of that latest MC on deb-based distros.

 * `installJRMC --uninstall`